Epicodus-Curriculum/career-services-full-stack/epicodus_job_board_classwork.md

 Today we will take time to create Indeed and Jr Dev Jobs profiles, which will help employers find you.
-We'll also sign up for ZipRecruiter, which will notify you about jobs that are a good fit.
 At the end of the day, you'll submit your Indeed and Jr Dev Jobs profiles as a code review.

 Work with others on career services projects and application materials just like you would for pair-programming in coding!
 Ask each other to review material, provide feedback, and team up to practice interview questions.